mjschultz/django-tastefulpy/docs/tools.rst

 http://drest.rtfd.org/

 drest is another small Python library.
-It focuses on extensibility & can also work with many different API, with an emphasis on Tastypie.
+It focuses on extensibility & can also work with many different API, with an emphasis on Tastefulpy.

 httpie
 ------